Mosqlimate-project/sprint-template/scores/scores.md

 ### Global ranking using the scores: 𝑆<sub>1</sub> , 𝑆<sub>3</sub> , and 𝑆<sub>5</sub>

-The global rank summarizes the performance of the models among all five states.
-The results are presented per year.
+Here, the rank measures the performance of the models considering the full time series.

 | Global - 2023 | Global - 2024 |
 |--------|--------|
 | ![Global - 2023](./figures/ranking_52_global_2023.png) | ![Global - 2024](./figures/ranking_52_global_2024.png) |

 ### Global ranking using the scores: 𝑆<sub>2</sub> , 𝑆<sub>4</sub> , and 𝑆<sub>6</sub>

-The global rank for each mandatory state and year is:
+Here, the rank measures the performance of the models considering only the first half of the time series.

 | Global - 2023 | Global - 2024 |
 |--------|--------|